mle2718/CHAJI-Effort-Displacement---Scallop/README.md

 # Purpose
-This repository contains code to extract and processes data.
+This repository contains [code to extract and processes data](data_extraction_and_processing_code.Rmd).
 Our goal is to construct a dataset that can be used to estimate a location choice model scallops to understand the effect of wind energy areas on this fleet.
 We are using data from 2007-2019 (calendar years).
 The main datasource is a frozen DMIS table.
+Perhaps one day, in the not too distant future, this repository will contain code to estimate the choice model also.

 # Testing and Functionality